2008–09 UMass Minutemen basketball team

 The 2008–09 UMass Minutemen basketball team represented the University of Massachusetts Amherst during the 2008–09 NCAA Division I men's basketball season.
 The Minutemen, led by first year head coach Derek Kellogg, played their home games at William D. Mullins Memorial Center and are members of the Atlantic 10 Conference.
-They finished the season 12-18, 7-9 in A-10 play to finish for tenth place.
+They finished the season 12–18, 7–9 in A-10 play to finish for tenth place.
+UMass lost in the first round of the Atlantic 10 tournament to Duquesne.